mmillar-bolis/MDunmeris/index.md

 It seems relevant to have a look at [Earthsea](https://en.wikipedia.org/wiki/A_Wizard_of_Earthsea) and it's use of [*Rumpelstiltskin theory*](https://sjaakvandergeest.socsci.uva.nl/pdf/anthropology_and_literature/rumpelskin.pdf) or the idea that [*True* words](https://en.wikipedia.org/wiki/True_name) may have power.
 There [seems to be](https://www.reddit.com/r/teslore/comments/1ptr0o/i_am_michael_kirkbride_ask_me_anything/cd5y2n5?utm_source=share&utm_medium=web2x&context=3) a [similar current](https://www.imperial-library.info/content/posts-kirkbride-undated#node-8393:~:text=On%20Vivec%20and%20Morrowind) present in many Tamrielic religions and languages.
 Alongside Hinduism and Christianity, Morrowind also saw influence from [Thelema](https://en.wikipedia.org/wiki/Thelema) and it's [Book of the Law](https://en.wikipedia.org/wiki/The_Book_of_the_Law).

 The Tribunal Faith and it's influence on Dunmer culture cannot be understated.
-The Temple has what can be considered an "[open canon](https://en.wikipedia.org/wiki/Biblical_canon#:~:text=In%20contrast%2C%20an%20%22open%20canon,their%20respective%20faiths%20and%20denominations.)" of scriptures which have evolved over time and region to include many texts.
+The Temple has what can be considered an "[open canon](https://en.wikipedia.org/wiki/Biblical_canon#:~:text=In%20contrast%2C%20an%20%22open%20canon,their%20respective%20faiths%20and%20denominations.)" of scriptures which have evolved over time and region to encompass many texts.
 Some of the most seminal works include:

 - [The Homilies of Blessed Almalexia](https://en.uesp.net/wiki/Lore:Homilies_of_Blessed_Almalexia) (<span style="font-family:Daedric">as malyudhardii</span>, As Malyudhardii, lit., "the homilies")
 - [The Truth in Sequence](https://en.uesp.net/wiki/Lore:The_Truth_in_Sequence) (<span style="font-family:Daedric">as leyrihn</span>, As Leyrihn, lit., "the sequence")
 - [The 36 Lessons of Vivec](https://en.uesp.net/wiki/Lore:The_36_Lessons_of_Vivec) (<span style="font-family:Daedric">as shoreshiik</span>, *As Shoreshiik*, lit., "the lessons" )